adbar/trafilatura/README.rst

 .. code-block:: bash

-    $ pip install trafilatura # pip3 install trafilatura on systems where both Python 2 and 3 are globally installed
+    $ pip install trafilatura # pip3 install on systems where both Python 2 and 3 are installed
     $ pip install -U trafilatura # to make sure you have the latest version
     $ pip install git+https://github.com/adbar/trafilatura.git # latest available code (see build status above)